$X(3872)$, $X(4014)$, and their bottom partners at finite temperature: Conclusions

-The $X(3872)$ has also been considered within the statistical hadronization model~\cite{Andronic:2019wva}, incorporated---as the model itself stipulates~\cite{Andronic:2017pug}---with its vacuum properties, i.e., a mass of 3872 MeV and (nearly) zero width.
-This model shows a prediction for the distribution of transverse momentum, $p_T$, at LHC energies, which is still soon to be tested, and has to wait for future measurements.
-The only result so far in heavy-ion collisions has been given by the CMS collaboration~\cite{CMS:2021znk}, where a substantial production with respect to $pp$ collisions for the ratio $X(3872)/\psi(2S)$ has been reported.
-Whether the thermal medium can also affect not only the production, but also the evolution of these exotics, is still to be seen in experimental data, upon comparison to phenomenological simulations.

-In our approach we can indeed consider temperatures below the hadronization one, around $T_c=156$~MeV.
+In our approach we have considered temperatures below the hadronization one, around $T_c=156$~MeV.
 A temperature of $T\simeq 150$~MeV roughly corresponds to our limiting temperature where our results start to suffer from sizable systematic uncertainties.
 For somewhat lower temperatures (corresponding to the freeze-out one) our results show that the mass of the $X(3872)$ and the $X(4014)$ would drop $\Delta m \simeq -60$~MeV, and acquire a decay width of $\Gamma \simeq 120$~MeV.
 While the small relative mass drop might not affect appreciably the dynamics of the exotics, the amount of decay width can give a somewhat larger multiplicity of these particles in the medium.
 A simple estimation of Boltzmann multiplicities gives an increased yield from the case using a vacuum mass (like the one used in the statistical thermal model) to a state with a downshifted mass and a decay width like the one obtained here.
 Such a moderate decay width is mostly inherited from the thermal width of the $D/D^*$ mesons.
 In principle this would point out to a higher multiplicity of open-charm states coming from the decays of the $X(3872)/X(4014)$.

-However also the pair recombination is effective, and a real-time simulation of these processes---like the ones performed in Ref.~\cite{Abreu:2016qci} but with broad states---is needed to ascertain the possibility of increased open charm production.
+In vacuum, we find a similarity between these states and the deuteron case, as their binding energies and sizes are alike.
+Then, because their small binding energy, the survival of these states in a hot environment could be questioned along the lines of the so-called ``snowballs in hell'' puzzle~\cite{Oliinychenko:2018ugs}.
+However notice that at $T \simeq 140$ MeV our exotics are genuine resonances (see Figs.~\ref{fig:MassWidth} and \ref{fig:thresholds}) with a decay width $\Gamma \simeq 120$ MeV, and a corresponding lifetime around $c\tau \simeq 1.6$ fm.
+Therefore, we would expect that these states suffer from subsequent dissociation and regeneration processes within the hadron phase, until their decoupling from the medium.
+A real-time simulation---like the ones performed in Ref.~\cite{Abreu:2016qci} but with broad states---is needed to ascertain the possibility of increased open charm production.
+Such continuous melting/fusion reactions have been considered for the deuteron case in several recent works~\cite{Oliinychenko:2018ugs,Staudenmaier:2021lrg, Neidig:2021bal}.